cagriulas/KiVim/README.md

 __Debugging__

-This is not activated yet just check these plugins before me
+This has not activated yet.
+Just check these plugins before me.

 [vim-debug][1]
 [vdebug][2]